-BILINGUAL SPEECH-LANGUAGE PATHOLOGIST / PEDIATRIC FEEDING AND SWALLOWING SPECIALIST, INTERNATIONAL BOARD CERTIFIED LACTATION CONSULTANT
+BILINGUAL SPEECH-LANGUAGE PATHOLOGIST / NEONATAL AND PEDIATRIC FEEDING AND SWALLOWING SPECIALIST, INTERNATIONAL BOARD CERTIFIED LACTATION CONSULTANT

 Nina graduated from the University of Arizona in 1997 with a Master of Science in Speech Language Pathology and became an International Board Certified Lactation Consultant (IBCLC) in 2010.
 She is a dual certified Bilingual Speech-Language Pathologist (English-Spanish), and an IBCLC, with over 20 years experience.
 She specializes in pediatric and infant feeding and swallowing disorders, with an emphasis on helping breastfeeding dyads meet their breastfeeding goals.
 Nina also specializes in assisting infants struggling with bottle feeding, transitioning to solids and weaning off of feeding tubes.
 Nina is passionate about helping infants and their families whose feeding is impacted by prematurity, neurological deficits, anatomical issues (including tongue-tie/lip-tie and cleft lip/palate) as well as those babies who just got off to a difficult start.
 In addition to teaching and lecturing throughout Arizona, Nina has been invited to speak nationally and internationally to educate other healthcare professionals and families on topics such as low maternal milk supply, slow infant weight gain, tongue-tie, infant feeding, dysphagia, breastfeeding, and transitioning to solids.
 When she's not working, Nina enjoys hiking, swimming, running and spending time with her three daughters, grand baby and two dogs.